rust-lang/rustup/doc/user-guide/src/concepts/components.md

   doc --help` for more options.
 * `rust-analyzer` — [rust-analyzer] is a language server that provides support for editors and IDEs.
-* `rls` — [RLS] is a language server that is deprecated and has been replaced by rust-analyzer.
 * `clippy` — [Clippy] is a lint tool that provides extra checks for common mistakes and stylistic choices.
 * `miri` — [Miri] is an experimental Rust interpreter, which can be used for checking for undefined-behavior.
 * `rust-src` — This is a local copy of the source code of the Rust standard library.
-This can be used by some tools, such as [RLS], to provide auto-completion for functions within the standard library; [Miri] which is a Rust interpreter; and Cargo's experimental [build-std] feature, which allows you to rebuild the standard library locally.
+This can be used by some tools, such as [rust-analyzer], to provide auto-completion for functions within the standard library; [Miri] which is a Rust interpreter; and Cargo's experimental [build-std] feature, which allows you to rebuild the standard library locally.
-* `rust-analysis` — Metadata about the standard library, used by tools like [RLS].
 * `rust-mingw` — This contains a linker and platform libraries for building on the `x86_64-pc-windows-gnu` platform.
 * `llvm-tools-preview` — This is an experimental component which contains a